“I’m not cut out to be an entrepreneur.”

 Learning About My Entrepreneurial Side

 The saying that “a picture paints a thousand words” can be construed on many different levels.
-My intention was to create a beautiful experience both during and after the shoot.
+As I already mentioned, my intention was to create a beautiful experience both during and after the shoot.
 This would ensure that every time my clients looked at their photos, they would be transported back to the time they had fun, bonded together as a family, felt good about themselves, and created some beautiful memories through photographs.

 To be able to continue providing this experience to my clients I soon realized that I would have to figure out how to run a business.
 Until then, I was just spending my time and not making any money to sustain my business.

 Fortunately, I was employed full-time and therefore, my livelihood didn’t depend on my business.
 And when I got myself a mentor and started following some business courses, I very soon started seeing results that completely changed my life as well as my business.
 And over the next three years of my photography business, I doubled my revenue year-over-year.

 I found myself offering products and services that weren’t available in my market and soon started building my business on really strong referrals.
 I loved my clients and my clients loved me back.

 What I Learned About Owning a Business

-What I understood and learned from my experiences when scaling my business was that I had to develop certain qualities in myself.
+What I understood and learned from my experiences when scaling my business as opposed to when I was starting a business was that I had to develop certain qualities in myself.
 Without my really knowing it, I already had a few qualities that would serve me well.

 As a single parent, I needed to get through each day without any kind of support.
 That had toughened me up and disciplined me in ways I hadn’t realized.
 But I still had a lot of work to do on myself that really honed these qualities and habits.